mozilla-lockwise/lockwise-android/docs/metrics.md

 	* `category`: action
 	* `method`:
 		* autofill_error (there was an error when attempting to fill a form),
-		* autofill_single (the autofill API returned one credential that fit a form),
+		* autofill_multiple (the autofill API returned a list possible credentials to fill a form),
-		* autofill_multiple (the autofill API returned multiple possible matches to a form),
+		* autofill_single (a credential was selected from the list of possible credentials to fill a form),
 		* autofill_filter (the user filtered a returned list of autofill credentials),
 		* autofill_locked (the datastore was locked when a form triggered the autofill API),
 		* autofill_cancel (the user cancelled form autofill),
-		* background (always when the app is backgrounded?),
+		* background (when the autofill service is backgrounded, doesn't necessarily involve user-facing UX),
-		* foreground (always when the app is foregrounded?)
+		* foreground (always when the autofill service is foregrounded, doesn't necessarily involve user-facing UX)
 	* `object`: autofill
 	* `value`: null
 	* `extras`: null